mircealungu/student-projects/writing_guidelines/Write_Facts_Not_Opinions.md

 After removing the opinion this becomes:

-> Authorson proposes a model, which focuses on three areas
+> Authorson proposes a model that focuses on three areas...